Spending a weekend in St Petersburg? If you are visiting St Pete for the first time you can expect it to charm you the longer you hang around.

 If you’re a coffee lover like me you’ll agree that there would be no better way to kickstart a weekend in St Petersburg than by enjoying the local coffee.

-The Crislip Cafe is a St Pete coffee shop located at the back of the gift shop called The Merchant.
-You can enter from the giftshop entrance off of central or walk through the Crislip Arcade (an alleyway full of other shops) and enter directly from the entrance there.
+The Crislip Cafe is one of my favorite coffee shops in St Pete located at the back of the gift shop called The Merchant.
+You can enter from the giftshop entrance off of Central or walk through the Crislip Arcade (an alleyway full of other shops) and enter directly from the entrance there.

 I love their coffee so much, their menu has so many unique flavor options on top of offering breakfast, sandwiches, and locally made baked goods – grab a quick bite before doing a few activities before brunch.
 The whimsical decor in the space just adds to the uniqueness of this coffee shop.